Blackjewel miners demand unpaid wages

-As of Wednesday morning, 39 Southwest Virginia coal workers had filed bankruptcy court claims for more than $203,800 in lost wages and benefits against Blackjewel LLC or its affiliate Revelation Energy.
+As of Thursday morning, 47 Southwest Virginia coal workers had filed bankruptcy court claims for nearly $237,500 in lost wages and benefits against Blackjewel LLC or its affiliate Revelation Energy.

-And that represents a small fraction of claims that could be filed by employees living in the commonwealth.
+And that represents a small fraction of claims that might get filed by employees living in the commonwealth.
 An estimated 480 people worked at Blackjewel/Revelation coal operations in Virginia before they shut down July 1.
 Also, it’s not clear how many Virginians might have been employed at Blackjewel operations in southeast Kentucky or West Virginia.

 Employees were last paid June 28.
 The paychecks bounced because Blackjewel did not secure short-term financing quickly enough to cover the amounts due.